Website Production; The Price of Professionalism

 * Source: https://www.payscale.com/research/CA/Job=Web_Developer/Salary/

-** Source: Chron – http://smallbusiness.chron.com/percentage-gross-revenue-should-used-marketing-advertising-55928.html
+** Source: Chron – https://smallbusiness.chron.com/percentage-gross-revenue-should-used-marketing-advertising-55928.html

 *** Source: BDC – https://www.bdc.ca/en/articles-tools/marketing-sales-export/marketing/pages/survey-what-businesses-are-doing.aspx